fwilhelmi/blockchain_enabled_federated_learning/README.md

-# blockchain_enabled_federated_learning
+# Blockchain-enabled Server-less Federated Learning #

-Simulation-based performance analysis of server-less Blockchain-enabled Federated Learning
+Repository containing the files used to reproduce the results of the publication "Blockchain-enabled Server-less Federated Learning".

 ''BibTeX'' citation: